DJ Hix

-DJ Hix is a Northern Irish DJ, radio presenter, and music producer.
-As a music producer his artist name is Hix.
-He is known for presenting radio shows on Cool FM, a commercial radio station based in Newtownards, Northern Ireland.
+Hix is a Northern Irish DJ, music producer, songwriter, musician, broadcaster and radio presenter.
+He is also occasionally referred to as DJ Hix.
+He is known for presenting radio shows on Cool FM, a commercial radio station based in Newtownards, Northern Ireland, and on Kiss FM UK.
 He is also known for his live DJ sets and his commercially released music.
-DJ Hix was born in London before moving to Northern Ireland at a young age.
+Hix was born in London before moving to Northern Ireland at a young age.

 Radio

 Hix began his career as a DJ in 2002 in various clubs in Belfast, and his radio career began when he was invited by BBC 1Xtra to host their Xtra Talent show in January, February and April 2007.
 The show is BBC 1Xtra's platform for new rising radio personalities to broadcast a 2-hour show every week for one month.

 A few months after his time at 1Xtra he began broadcasting on Cool FM on 27 October 2007.

 On 1 June 2010 he moved to 5 days a week on Cool FM by launching a brand new evening show on the station called "The Pulse".
 The show focused on fresh new music from all music genres.

-In 2012, following changes at the station, DJ Hix moved to the "Drivetime" show, which aired Monday to Friday from 4pm until 8pm.
-A few years later, Hix returned to the 7pm slot to host "The Cool FM Evening Show" and has been presenting this show ever since.
-It airs Mon-Thurs 7pm-10pm.
-He also presents "The Friday Night Dance Show" every Friday from 7pm - 10pm, which features the biggest and freshest dance music to launch the weekend.
-In addition to this, he presents "The NI Hit40 Chart Show" which is simulcast on Cool FM and Downtown Radio every Sunday from 4-7pm.
+In 2012, following changes at the station, DJ Hix moved to the "Drivetime" show, which aired Monday to Friday from 4 pm until 8 pm.
+A few years later, Hix returned to the 7 pm slot to host "The Cool FM Evening Show" and has been presenting this show ever since.
+It airs Mon-Thurs 7pm-10 pm.
+He also presents the dance music shows on the station - "Elevate" airs every Friday from 7 pm - 10 pm, and Saturday from 6 pm - 9 pm, featuring the biggest and freshest dance music.
+In addition to this, he presents "The NI Hit40 Chart Show", which is simulcast on Cool FM and Downtown Radio every Sunday from 4-7 pm.

 Hix is also a regular guest and cover presenter on Kiss FM UK.